THE GREEN PANTS/ Beauty Reals

 A knowing look spread across my mother’s face as she said,

-Anyway, the next day at school I wore the green pants again.
+Anyway, the next day at school, I wore the green pants again.
 And once again, the girls approached me.
-The shorter of the two had hair which cascaded down to the backs of her knees, and long, alien- looking-fingers in sharp contrast to her dwarfish stature.
+The shorter of the two had hair which cascaded down to the backs of her knees and long, alien-looking fingers in sharp contrast to her dwarfish stature.
 She'd said,

 I didn’t understand why she and her trusty sidekick wanted to kick my ass.
-Up until that point, she’d never said nothing mean.
-I was caught off guard when I said,

 Afterward, the taller of the two, howling like a banshee, her stubby hands waving in the air, had said,